gibsramen/qupid/README.md

 ### Saving and loading qupid results

-qupid allows the saving and loading of both `CaseMatch` and `CaseMatchCollection` objects.
+Qupid allows the saving and loading of both `CaseMatch` and `CaseMatchCollection` objects.
 `CaseMatchOneToMany` and `CaseMatchOneToOne` objects are saved as JSON files while `CaseMatchCollection` objects are saved as pandas DataFrames.

 ```python